erc7824/website/docs/quick_start/connect_to_the_clearnode.md

 1. **Initial Connection**: The client establishes a WebSocket connection to the ClearNode's URL
 2. **Auth Request**: On the first connection client sends an `auth_request` message with its identity information
 3. **Challenge**: The ClearNode responds with an `auth_challenge` containing a random nonce
-4. **Signature Verification**: The client signs the challenge using its state wallet and sends an `auth_verify` message
+4. **Signature Verification**: The client signs the challenge along with session key and allowances using EIP712 signature and sends an `auth_verify` message
 5. **Auth Result**: The ClearNode verifies the signature and responds with `auth_success` or `auth_failure`
 6. **Reconnection**: On success ClearNode will return the JWT Token, which can be used for subsequent reconnections without needing to re-authenticate.